 Talent trimming the skin surface with an electric hair trimmer.

 Now, rinse the cleaned skin with PBS at pH 7.4 to remove any remaining blood and loose hair [1].
-Using scalpels and scissors, cut the skin into 5 by 15-centimeter sections to fit the expanded polystyrene blocks [2] and fix the cut pieces onto the blocks using sterile needles [3].
+Using a knifecut the skin into 5 by 15-centimeter sections to fit the expanded polystyrene blocks [2] and fix the cut pieces onto the blocks using needles [3].

 Talent pouring PBS on the skin in a stainless steel tray.

-Talent measuring and cutting skin into rectangular strips with a ruler, scalpel, and scissors.
+Talent measuring and cutting skin into rectangular strips.

 Talent pinning the cut skin pieces onto the polystyrene using surgical needles.